limine-bootloader/limine/README.md

 make    # (or gmake where applicable)
 ```

-The generated bootloader files are going to be in `bin`.
+The generated bootloader files are going to be in `./bin`.

 ## Installing Limine binaries

-This step is optional as the bootloader binaries can be used from the `bin` or
+This step is optional as the bootloader binaries can be used from the `./bin` or
 release directory just fine.
 This step will only install them to `share`, `include`, and
 `bin` directories in the specified prefix (default is `/usr/local`, see
 `./configure --help`, or the `PREFIX` variable if installing from a binary release).